Cat Island (Tashirojima) 田代島

 25 percent humans, 75 percent cats

-- Being the minority—the cat population by far outnumbers residents and visitors
+- Seeing the cat population, which far outnumbers residents and visitors

 - Manga Island—a manga-themed camping resort on the southern tip of the island

 From Sendai Station to Ishinomaki Station, take the Sendai Tohoku Line (which takes about an hour), or a highway bus (which takes about 80 minutes).

 From Ishinomaki Station, take a 5-minute taxi or a 15-minute walk to Ajishima Line ferry terminal.
 There are three departures per day, with a one-way trip taking 45 to 60 minutes.

 Historically the island was a center for silkworm production, and cats were kept to protect the cocoons from rats.
 Islanders would care for the semi-wild cats and fishermen would give them scraps from their daily catch.
 Since the beginning, there has always been one crucial island rule: no dogs allowed.

 As the aging population of humans on the island slowly declined over the years, the well-cared-for cats have multiplied.
 With so many felines, the island has become a popular tourist attraction.

 Where should I go?